PatrickKyei/PatrickKyei.github.io/_posts/Public/2024-09-07-how-to-get-out-of-the-rut-change-your-life-with-three-habits.md

 It rewires your brain, expands your perspective and fuels your creativity.

 Reading is how you discover ideas beyond your mental conditioning.
 But most people stop learning after graduation.
-The school system made hate reading.
+The school system made you hate reading.

 Schools don’t prioritize curiosity, so most people hate learning by the time they graduate.